emmalepsy/emmalepsy.github.io/_posts_2016-07-11-adjectives-sneaky-bastards.md

+---
+layout: post
+title: Adjectives, u sneaky bastards!
+date: 2016-07-11
+categories: []
+tags: []
+status: publish
+type: post
+published: true
+excerpt: In my first whackadoodle, I explain why you can write better if you use less adjectives.
+---
+People started subscribing to my email newsletter, so I figured it was time to share something.

+So, I've begun writing whackadoodles and sending them to my peeps.
+A few days later, I'm posting them here.

 A whackadoodle is a tip/insight/revelation about writing, which you, as a content marketer, should care about.
 Yes, I made it up.
 Don’t you just love the sound?
 Whack-a-doodle.
 Whack, whack, DOODLE.

 ### "Wait, Emma!
 Why are you qualified to give writing tips?"